Everything you need to know...

 All of our decisions will be communicated via UCAS Track, so please check your account regularly.

 International applicants will be invited to submit a digital portfolio after we receive your application.
 Your portfolio should aim to cover the main requirements stated here.
 It must contain no more than 10 pages and must not exceed 3MB in overall size.
 You must rely on your creativity and graphic judgement.
 You can present more than one piece on each portfolio page.

-Some international applicants will also be invited for an interview through the internet using SKYPE.
+Some international applicants will also be invited for an online interview.

 Please note the University will only admit students who are aged 18 at the point of enrolment.

 If you are an International or non-UK European student, you can find out more about the country specific qualifications we accept on our international qualifications page.
 You can also watch a video guide on how to apply.

 For details of English language entry requirements (IELTS), please see the information for 'All students'.

 Module and assessment information for future years is displayed as currently validated and may be liable to change.
 When selecting electives, your choices will be subject to the core requirements of the course.
 As a result, selections may be limited to a choice between one of two or more specified electives in some instances.

 |Module: Architectural Design Studio 1||Credits: 40||